Spelieye/superlooper/README.md

 *Wiring the switches*

 ![IMG_7404](https://github.com/Spelieye/superlooper/assets/36861919/524ad3cd-bcf7-4a28-979b-e018121ad99e)
-*Everything wired up and needed to to be pushed down for the PCB jacks to fit into the lower holes (top holes, depending on orientation)*
+*Everything wired up and needing to be pushed down for the PCB jacks to fit into the lower holes (top holes, depending on orientation)*

 For the LEDs, put them through the bottom of the PCB and bend the long leg a bit to keep them from falling out when the PCB is mounted into the enclosure.
 Green on top row and red on the bottom row.
 Once the PCB is mounted you can work the LEDs into their position, either into a hole or into an [LED holder](https://www.taydaelectronics.com/5mm-led-lampshade-protector-clear.html) that I used.
 It's a pain in the ass to get them all in so make sure the LEDs work before you solder them into place.